Build-Week-Lendr/Backend/README.md

 }
 ```

-Will create an item that looks like the following when you send a GET request to `BASEURL/itemhistory/12` for the newly created ItemHistory.
+Will create an ItemHistory that looks like the following when you send a GET request to `BASEURL/itemhistory/12`:
 ```
 {
     "itemhistoryid": 12,